 Some bicycles have wheel axles that incorporate a Quick Release (QR) mechanism.
 This allows easy wheel removal without the need for tools.
 The mechanism uses a long bolt (called a skewer) with an Adjusting Nut on one end, and a lever operating a cam-action tensioner on the other.
 With the quick release lever in the open position, insert the front wheel into the open ends of the fork.
 Turn the adjusting nut so that the locking lever is moved to the closed position with a firm action.
 At the halfway closed position of the quick release lever, you should start to feel some resistance to this motion.
-Do not tighten the quick release lever is moved to the closed position with little or no resistance, clamping strength is insufficient.
+Do not tighten the quick release by using the quick release lever like a wing nut.
+If the quick release lever is moved to the closed position with little or no resistance, clamping strength is insufficient.
 Move the quick release lever to the open position, tighten the quick release adjusting nut, and return the quick release lever to the closed position.